 Profiles in Caregiving: The Unexpected Career is a resource for those who are caregivers, those who study caregiving, and those who teach caregiving.
 This book presents research on the factors that are linked to effective caregiving of dementia patients and was compiled after the investigation of experiences of family members who have the caregiving role.
 The research presented is based on a three-year longitudinal study of principal caregivers.
 This book goes into depth about five major phases of caregiving: acquisition of role as caregiver, in-home care, institutional care, bereavement, and social reintegration of the caregiver.

 Brody, E. M. (2004).
 Women in the middle: Their parent-care years.

 Women in the Middle discusses the feelings, experiences, and problems of two daughters in their role as caregivers of their elderly parents.
 This book discusses how the two women's roles as caretaker affect their lifestyles, mental and physical health, and careers.
 There is focus on changing social, economic, and environmental factors as well.

-Compiled June 2009, by Riverside Health System and the Center for Excellence in Aging and Geriatric Health, Williamsburg, Virginia.
+Compiled June 2009, by Riverside Health System and the Center for Excellence in Aging and Lifelong Health, Williamsburg, Virginia.